-A Party which remembers each decade is a great way to celebrate a milestone birthday!
+A Decade Party remembers each decade, and is a great way to celebrate a milestone birthday!

 For invitations, consider making your own with copies of the birthday guy or girl as a child, or as a young person (when we all looked our best!)